FOODS WITH GRAINS FOR DCM

 All our COAST+RANGE dog food formulas are high in quality animal protein which is a natural source of amino acids like Taurine (along with Cystine and Methionine which help ensure the absorption and use of ALL amino acids).

 WHY THIS MATTERS – Taurine deficiency has long been associated with an increased risk in dilated cardiomyopathy (DCM).
 It is important for dogs at risk for DCM to ensure their foods contain high levels of natural Taurine.
-Click HERE to learn about the high levels of Taurine in COAST+RANGE dog food formulas.

 THE FDA / DCM TIMELINE